python-can-define-radio/python-course/resources/where_to_find_more_practice.md

 -  You can make Graphical User Interfaces in Python using [guizero](https://lawsie.github.io/guizero/start/).

 -  Simple chat app: https://github.com/KetanSingh11/SimpleChatApp

+-  More practice problems.
+This one requires knowledge of functions and return statements.
+Also, it is running an older verison of Python, so you can't use f-strings. https://codingbat.com/python

 - Text User Interfaces (cool, but fairly advanced): https://textual.textualize.io/tutorial/